-Elli Leventaki is an art historian, a curator, and an independent researcher.
+Elli Leventaki is an art historian, a curator, and a PhD candidate at the Department of Art Theory and Art History of the Athens School of Fine Arts.
 She is currently a curator at the Biennale of Western Balkans, while simultaneously collaborating with independent art programs and art spaces as a freelance curator.

-Elli has years of experience as a curator and cultural manager of the Frissiras Museum of Contemporary European Painting in Athens, Greece.
-She has also collaborated as an arts-professional with various institutions, cultural spaces, festivals, artists and art-enthusiasts in independent projects.
+Elli has years of experience as a curator and cultural manager, having collaborated as an arts-professional with various institutions, cultural spaces, festivals, artists and art-enthusiasts in independent projects.
 Furthermore, she has written numerous art-related texts for exhibition catalogues and scientific purposes.
 She often participates in conferences and lectures in Greece and abroad.
-She is a member of the Association of Greek Art Historians, AICA Hellas, ICOM and a member of the History of Art Laboratory of the School of Fine Arts in the University of Ioannina.
+She is a member of the Association of Greek Art Historians, AICA Hellas, ICOM, Europeana and a member of the History of Art Laboratory of the School of Fine Arts in the University of Ioannina.